danb235/transcribe-live/README.md

 ### Interactive Mode

-If no arguments or only partial arguments are provided, the program enters an interactive mode:
+If no arguments or only partial arguments are provided, the program enters an interactive mode, which will guide you through the following configuration steps:

-- Model Selection: The program will list all available Whisper models.
+- **Model Selection**: The program will list all available Whisper models.
 You can select the desired model by typing its corresponding letter (e.g., 'b' for base).
-- Audio Source and Device: If the audio source or device is not specified, the program will list all available audio input and output devices.
+- **Device Selection**: If the `--device` argument is not provided, the program will list all available audio input devices.
 You can then select the appropriate device by typing its number.
+- **Record Selection**: If you wish to record the live audio, you will be prompted to confirm this by typing 'yes' or 'no'.

 This mode is designed to be user-friendly, especially for those unfamiliar with command-line arguments.